-The Cheley Colorado Camps for boys and girls are beautifully situated near Rocky Mountain National Park on the Land O'Peaks Ranch, five miles south of Estes Park, These camps are under the competent management of a director and staff of special instructors in camp, trail and woodcraft.
+The Cheley Colorado Camps for boys and girls are beautifully situated near Rocky Mountain National Park on the Land O' Peaks Ranch, five miles south of Estes Park.
+These camps are under the competent management of a director and staff of special instructors in camp, trail and wood craft.
 In addition a group counselor is provided each 5 campers.
 Well planned daily programs insure wholesome instruction, supervised play, and a certain amount of essential work.

-amount of essential work.
-The Camps are divided into eight separate units accom-modating age groups from 9 through 17, boys and girls.
-Separate lodge, dining room, sleeping cabins, infirmary, etc. for each camp.
-Season June 18 to August 26.
-Detailed information, folders, etc., available from J. A. Cheley, 601 Steele St., Denver 6, Colo.; after June 1 at Cheley Colorado Camps, Estes Park, Colorado.
+The Camps are divided into the following units: Senior Class (16 to 20) Camp Haiyaha for older boys (13 to 16); Camp Ski-Hi for junior boys (7 to 10); the Junior Lodge (7 to 10); Chipeta Senior for zirls 16 to 20; Camp Chipeta for girls 10 to 16; and Chipeta Junior for girls 7 to 10.
+Detailed information, booklets, etc., available from Frank H. Cheley, 601 Steele Street, Denver; after June 1 at Cheley Colorado Camps, Estes Park, Colorado.

-NOTE-Specific information regarding other camps for boys and girls located in Colorado's Moun-tain Playgrounds may be secured by writing to the Denver Convention and Tourist Bureau, 519 Seventeenth St., Denver, Colo., or Chamber of Commerce, Estes Park, Colorado.
+NOTE-Specific information regarding other camps for boys and girls, located in Colorado's Mountain Playgrounds, may be secured by writing to the Denver Convention and Tourist Bureau, 519 Seventeenth St., Denver, Colorado, or Chamber of Commerce, Estes Park.

-Map showing how lines of Union Pacific serve Colorado's Mountain Playgrounds.
+Map showing how lines of Union Pacific serve Colorado's Mountain Playgrounds